-The time noted at the completion of MB-102 injection (but prior to the saline flush) is the starttime for the timing of the PK draws.
+The time noted at the start of MB-102 injection (but prior to the saline flush) is the start-time for the timing of the PK draws.

 Following dosing, the syringe will be weighed in order to calculate an accurate dose of MB-102.